Before you get started with

 Storage Policy-Based

-When you use vSAN
+Management (SPBM) When you use vSAN , you can

 define virtual machine storage requirements, such as performance and availability,

-in the form of a policy. vSAN
+in the form of a policy. vSAN ensures

-that the virtual machines deployed to vSAN
+that the virtual machines deployed to vSAN datastores

 are assigned at least one virtual machine storage policy.
 When you know the storage